Engielolz/las_functions/README.md

 ## What doesn't work
 * Hopefully nothing

-## Untested
-* Multiplayer.
-There have been some fixes but I'm not sure if it works now.

 ## To do
 * Give all LAS-related objectives a LAS prefix, like NFS Beta 1.2